AGIBOT X1 OmniPicker Product Manual

 STEP5: The left and right grippers are installed in the same way, and all the wide fingers of the gripper are close to the outside of the body after installation;

-STEP7: Insert gripper cable.
+STEP7: Insert the cable.

-3.3 Use of other mechanical arms (update: Dec.
-16, 2024)
+3.3 Use of other robots (update: Dec.
+23, 2025)

-4. Product dimension information
+4. Product Dimensions

 The following shows the external dimensions of OmniPicker in the opening and closing states.

-5.1 Definition of 6 PIN interface
+5.1 6 PIN Interface

 1. If the gripper version number is 20, that is, the red box in the control panel is a resistance welding plate, and its interface pins are defined as shown in the following table: